Surviving Your First Year in Logistics Sales: 8 Essential Tips

 Make sure to fully participate in these activities.
 Use them as a place to fail — with a relatively soft place to land when you do.
 In group settings, observe the behavior and techniques of the most successful salespeople and put them to use in your own processes.
 Often, becoming great at sales takes trial and error and learning from others.

-Tip #5) Keep a Positive Attitude
+Tip #5: Maintain a Positive Attitude

 It’s best to approach each day as a new adventure when starting your sales career.
 Though it can be challenging to overcome a difficult day, the more you can do to remain positive the better.
-Regardless of their field, keeping a positive attitude takes people a long way, allowing them to approach each day refreshed and excited.

 However, hearing “yes” a few times can make all the difference for your career trajectory and satisfaction.
 To remain motivated, do your best to stay positive through the tough times.

-Tip #6) Set Realistic Expectations
+Tip #6: Set Realistic Expectations

 It’s not really realistic to assume you’ll start this job and immediately begin making a six-figure income.
-Setting this expectation for yourself is unfair; you’re not leaving yourself room to fail, learn and grow.
-In the end, this expectation could impact your self-esteem, confidence and job satisfaction.
-It will take time to begin making huge sales, give yourself plenty of grace here.
+Setting this expectation for yourself is unfair; you’re not leaving yourself room to fail, learn, and grow.

-Instead, set realistic expectations for things you can control, things like your effort level, daily outreach numbers, training participation, etc.
+Instead, set realistic expectations for things you can control, things like your effort level, daily outreach numbers, training participation, and so on.
+Every conversation you have will be a learning experience and every call you make will increase your comfort level.

 Related: 9 Keys to a Successful Sales Career in the Transportation Industry

-Tip #7) Develop Processes to Meet Outreach Goals
+Tip #7: Develop Processes to Meet Outreach Goals

 As a logistics sales representative, your performance will be assessed in a number of ways.
-Outreach volume is one metric companies use to gauge the productivity of their sales staff
+Outreach volume is one metric companies use to gauge the productivity of their sales staff.

 Man on the Phone

-Tip #8) Schedule Conference Calls Where Possible
+Tip #8: Schedule Conference Calls

 This final tip can sometimes go overlooked, but it’s really impactful.
 Whenever you can, try to schedule conference calls with prospective customers where a peer or manager can join you/listen in.
 In the right situation, this could help you close a sale, allowing your team member to step in and provide assistance where needed.